QualInsight/qualinsight-contribution-guidelines/README.md

 * your code does not introduce new blocker issues
 * your code does not indroduce new critical issues

+You can download [SonarLint](http://www.sonarlint.org) from the official website.

 # Updating licences